 (*Don't forget to customize this section of the business invitation letter for the particular person you're inviting.
 Use bullet points if you have more than two benefits.)

 I will certainly cover any expenses you incur from attending advisory board meetings and also offer a $500 honorarium to be paid directly to you or to a charity of your choice.

-Operating since 2005, Consider It Done Ltd. provides a spectrum of business services to clients, ranging from data-processing through graphics design.
+Operating since 2005, Consider It Done Ltd. provides a spectrum of business services to clients, ranging from data-processing to graphics design.
 First started as a one-woman operation run from a basement, Consider It Done Ltd. now has three full-time employees and a host of part-time contract workers.
-We continue to focus on filling our clients' needs completely and fully; our company motto is "We'll do it right".
+We continue to focus on filling our clients' needs completely and fully—our company motto is, "We'll do it right."

-The main purpose of the Consider It Done Ltd.'s Business Advisory Board is to provide management advice about the direction the company should follow.
-Specific goals for this year include developing a niche market strategy and revamping/updating the company's online presence by creating and implementing a social media plan.
+The main purpose of the Consider It Done business advisory board is to provide management advice about the direction the company should follow.
+Specific goals for this year include developing a niche market strategy and revamping and updating the company's online presence by creating and implementing a social media plan.

-The Board will meet three times this year, each meeting consisting of a dinner following a two-hour discussion.
-There may also be some follow-up questions/discussions by email.
+The board will meet three times this year, with each meeting consisting of a two-hour discussion followed by a dinner.
+There may also be some follow-up questions and discussions by email.
 Because of the nature of the matters to be discussed, members will need to sign a confidentiality agreement.

 (Close and thank you)

-Thank you for taking the time to read this letter and to consider being a part of Consider It Done Ltd.'s Advisory Board.
-I will be in touch with you soon but in the meantime, I’m available to discuss any questions you may have.
+Thank you for taking the time to read this letter and to consider being a part of Consider It Done's Advisory Board.
+I will be in touch with you soon, but in the meantime, I’m available to discuss any questions you may have.
 You can reach me by phone at (phone number) or via email at (email address).